-Cloud services, such as Amazon EC2, have helped bring virtualization to the forefront of the IT conversation.
-Its full power however, also includes benefits such as high availability, disaster recovery, and rapid application provisioning.
-In this article, Contegix CEO Matthew Porter, discusses how virtualization can be used to bring these benefits to enterprise and Saas deployments.
+Cloud services have helped bring virtualization to the forefront.
+Its full power however, also includes other benefits such as high availability, disaster recovery, and rapid provisioning.
+1

 Jeroen Borgers examines if biased locking, lock coarsening, lock elision by escape analysis and adaptive spin locking techniques in the latest JVMs actually work in highly-concurrent apps.
 3